Tanmay-Bhatnagar-03/Whitelist-dApp/README.md

 This project creates a website (dApp) where users can be whitelisted and the list of whitelisted users is saved on-chain.<br />

-The project can be viewed on: [Whitelist Dapp](https://whitelist-dapp-nu-seven.vercel.app/) The contract can be accessed [here](https://sepolia.etherscan.io/address/0x8A584DAee7EE0F2E6E216f38e0e3CEAA70224962)
+The project can be viewed [here](https://whitelist-dapp-nu-seven.vercel.app/) <br />

+The contract can be accessed [here](https://sepolia.etherscan.io/address/0x8A584DAee7EE0F2E6E216f38e0e3CEAA70224962)

 ## More Details

 The dApp has been deployed on Sepolia Testnet of Ethereum.
 The backend of the dApp has been created using [Hardhat](https://hardhat.org/) and is available in the [hardhat-tutorial](https://github.com/Tanmay-Bhatnagar-03/Whitelist-dApp/tree/main/hardhat-tutorial) directory.
-Whitelist smart contract script is available in [hardhat-tutorial/contracts](https://github.com/Tanmay-Bhatnagar-03/Whitelist-dApp/tree/main/hardhat-tutorial/contracts) directory and it is written in [Solidity](https://soliditylang.org/). <br/>
+Whitelist smart contract script is available in [hardhat-tutorial/contracts](https://github.com/Tanmay-Bhatnagar-03/Whitelist-dApp/tree/main/hardhat-tutorial/contracts) directory and it is written in [Solidity](https://soliditylang.org/). <br />

 ## Upcoming